oxanarepina/IWEM0D/README.md

 # Model overview

 IWEM0D (Intertidal Wetland Evolution Model - 0D) simulates how mangrove forests and saltmarsh wetlands respond to sea-level rise.
-The model framework, as detailed in Rogers et al. (2023), treats surface elevation change over time as a function of:
+The model framework, as detailed in Rogers et al. (in review), treats surface elevation change over time as a function of:

 - Present elevation `E`
 - Inorganic/mineral matter accumulation rate `MAR`